≡ Menu

 While AB InBev’s beverage sales volumes declined in fiscal 2020, they have significantly recovered in post-pandemic periods.

-AB InBev’s dividends will be much safer when beverage sales volumes are rising.
+The increasing sales volumes may drive revenue and, consequently, profitability higher.
+AB InBev’s dividends are likely to be much safer when sales volumes are on the rise.

 AB InBev’s Steady Regional Revenue Growth